-Research on systems people can trust
+Research on dependable and secure systems

 Dependability, security, resilience